 - Ask for an interpreter or other help to communicate if you need to.

-When you see your health or care professional
+When you see your practitioner

-- Write things down, or ask a friend or family member to take notes.
+- Check you know what happens next, and when.
+Write it down or ask a friend or family member to take notes.

 - Find out who to contact if you have any problems or questions.